zeiss-microscopy/OAD/ZEN-API/README.md

 ### Command-line options

-The ZenApiGateway can be started with the following command-line options:
+The ZEN APIGateway can be started with the following command-line options:

 | Short name | Long name                       | Description                                                                                  | Overrides configuration parameter |
 | ---------- | ------------------------------- | -------------------------------------------------------------------------------------------- | --------------------------------- |